 Whatever your agency’s mandate your software system will inevitably provide services to end users.

-Agencies utilizing an enterprise land management system like POSSE LMS will count property developers, builders, inspectors, and business owners amongst their end users.
+Agencies utilizing a permitting & licensing system like POSSE PLS will count property developers, builders, inspectors, and business owners amongst their end users.
 Conversely, Alcoholic Beverage Control agencies utilizing a solution like POSSE ABC will include liquor licensees as well as wholesalers, distributors, retailers, and hospitality venues among their end users.

 Before you articulate an innovation vision that transforms the service offering for this diverse group of constituents, it’s important that you engage with this community to fully understand how the current system fails to meet their needs and confirm what innovations will truly move the needle for them going forward.